CSR Tools

 What is the CSRD Omnibus?

-1. Sustainability Reporting Simplification Proposal: This proposal reduces the scope of CSRD reporting obligations: Companies with less than 1000 employees are exempt, 25% of the reporting data is dropped, sector-specific standards are removed and the planned switch to “Reasonable Assurance” is dropped.
+1. Sustainability Reporting Simplification Proposal: This proposal reduces the scope of CSRD reporting obligations.
+Companies with fewer than 1,000 employees are exempt.
+Over 60% of mandatory data points are dropped under the revised ESRS, sector-specific standards are removed, and the planned switch to "Reasonable Assurance" is dropped.

-2. “Stop-the-Clock” proposal: Companies that already have to report for 2024 are not affected by this.
-All other companies with a reporting obligation are to be granted a deferral of 2 years and will not have to report until 2028 instead of the 2026 financial year.
+2. "Stop-the-Clock" proposal: Companies that already had to report for 2024 are not affected by this.
+All other companies with a reporting obligation receive a deferral of two years.

 Concrete proposals of the CSRD Omnibus

-The EU Commission has proposed the following amendments to the CSRD and ESRS:
+The EU Commission proposed the following amendments to the CSRD and ESRS:

-• Timetable for implementation postponed by 2 years: Companies that are above the new thresholds and would originally have been required to report in 2026 for the 2025 financial year will receive a two-year deadline extension and will have to report for the first time in 2028 for the 2027 financial year.
+• Timetable postponed by two years: Companies above the new thresholds that would originally have had to report for the 2025 financial year will now report for the first time for the 2027 financial year.

-• Sector-specific standards will be deleted: There will be no additional industry-specific requirements and disclosure obligations.
+• Sector-specific standards removed: There are no additional industry-specific requirements and disclosure obligations.

-What does NOT change with the CSRD Omnibus proposal?
+What does NOT change with the CSRD Omnibus?

-The double materiality analysis remains unaffected by the adjustments and continues to be a central component of the CSRD.
-We recommend using our DWA Excel template or the Materiality Master software to carry out the materiality analysis efficiently.
+The Double Materiality Assessment remains unaffected by the adjustments and continues to be a central component of the CSRD.
+For efficient implementation of the Materiality Assessment, we recommend our DMA Excel Template or the Materiality Master Software.

-The omnibus proposal to simplify reporting and due diligence obligations contains proposals for the CSRD as well as adjustments to the EU taxonomy and the CSDDD.
+The Omnibus proposal contains proposals for the CSRD as well as adjustments to the EU taxonomy and the CSDDD.

 EU taxonomy

-• Materiality threshold: Companies can omit taxonomy reporting on activities if these activities account for less than 10% of total revenue, CapEx or OpEx
+• Materiality threshold: Companies can omit taxonomy reporting on activities if these account for less than 10% of total revenue, CapEx or OpEx.

-• Revision of the DNSH criteria: The rules for the “Do No Significant Harm” (DNSH) principle will be revised, starting with the environmental pollution criteria (“Appendix C”).
+• Revision of the DNSH criteria: The rules for the "Do No Significant Harm" (DNSH) principle will be revised, starting with the environmental pollution criteria.

-• Operating expenses (OpEx): Companies only have to disclose operating expenses (OpEx) if at least 25% of their total turnover comes from taxonomy-eligible activities.
+• Operating expenses (OpEx): Companies only have to disclose OpEx if at least 25% of their total turnover comes from taxonomy-eligible activities.

 • Simplified reporting formats: Adjustments to the taxonomy, climate and environmental reporting requirements reduce the reporting effort by up to 70%.